TeX-Live/texdoc/README.md

 - `doc/` contains the documentation,
 - `script/` contains the source code,
 - `spec/` is a directory for testing scripts, and
-- `texdoc.cnf` is the default configuration file,
+- `texdoc.cnf` is the default configuration file.

 ## Building and Testing

 Many building tasks are defined as [Rake](https://github.com/ruby/rake) tasks:

-* Generating all documentation (the PDF and manpage)
+### Generating all documentation

+This will generate both the PDF and the manpage in `doc/` directory.

 ```
 $ rake doc
 ```

-* Generating a pre-hashed cache file (Data.tlpdb.lua)
+### Generating a pre-hashed cache file

+This will generate a pre-hashed cache file `script/Data.tlpdb.lua`.
+This task have to be done under a TeX Live setup with tlpdb.

 ```
 $ rake gen_datafile
 ```

-* Running all tests
+### Running all tests

+This will run all tests in `spec/` directory.

 ```
 $ rake test
 ```

+### Showing all available tasks

-* List all available rake tasks
+This will show all available tasks with a short discription.

 ```
 $ rake -T